Limit Theorems for Fr\'echet Mean Sets: Topological Preliminaries

 as $m,n\to\infty$, hence $\{x_n\}_{n\in\N}$ is bounded.
 Since $(X,d)$ has the Heine-Borel property, there exists a subsequence $\{n_k\}_{k\in\N}$ and a point $x\in C$ with $x_{n_k}\to x$, so, by Fatou's lemma,

-This shows $x\in F_p(\mu,C)$, hence $F_p(\mu,C)\neq\emptyset$. \end{proof}
+This shows $x\in F_p(\mu,C,0)$, hence $F_p(\mu,C,\eta)\neq\emptyset$. \end{proof}

-Next we describe some important notions of convergence of subsets of $X$.
+Next we describe some important notions of convergence of subsets of a given space.
+The study of convergence of subsets of a topological space is deep, and of particular interest to general topologists.
+The study of convergence of subsets of a metric space, where we will focus our attention, is slighly simpler, and has attracted much interest from those in optimization, economics, and stochastic geometry.
+Nonetheless, we still need some of the general theory, which we will recall from \cite[Chapter~5]{Beer}.

 Let $\closed(X)$ denote the collection of all closed subset of $X$, and let $\cpt(X)\subseteq \closed(X)$ denote the collection of all non-empty compact subsets of $X$.
-By Lemmas~\ref{lem:Fp-closed-bdd} and \ref{lem:Fp-nonempty}, we see that, in general, $F_p$ takes values in $\closed(X)$, and, when $(X,d)$ has the Heine-Borel property, $F_p$ takes values in $\cpt(X)$.
+By Lemmas~\ref{lem:Fp-closed-bdd} and \ref{lem:Fp-nonempty}, we see that, in general, $F_p$ takes values in $\closed(X)$, and, when $(X,d)$ has the Heine-Borel property, $F_p$ takes values in $\cpt(X)$, assuming finite moments of sufficiently high order.

-Our primary focus is on the ``Kuratowski topologies'' on $\closed(X)$; it turns out that these are a natural setting for proving strong laws of large numbers for Fr\'echet $p$-means.
-While these constructions make sense in general topological spaces $X$, our work will be simplified slightly since we are only interested in the case that $X$ is a metric space.
+Our primary focus is on a few related notions of ``Kuratowski convergence'' in $\closed(X)$; it turns out that these notions are a natural setting for proving strong laws of large numbers for Fr\'echet means.
 To describe these, let $\{C_n\}_{n\in\N}$ be any sequence in $\closed(X)$, and define the closed sets

 called the \textit{Kuratowski upper limit} and \textit{Kuratowski lower limit}, respectively.
 These notions were introduced by Kuratowski in \cite[Section~29]{MR0217751}, although he credits P. Painlev\'e for the original idea, so they are sometimes referred to as \textit{Kuratowski-Painlev\'e} upper and lower limits, respectively.
 In general $\kurinner_{n\to\infty}C_n \subseteq \kurouter_{n\to\infty}C_n$, and, when these sets agree, we write $\kurlimit_{n\to\infty}C_n$ for their common value and we refer to this as the \textit{Kuratowski limit}.
-The upper and lower limit are sometimes called the outer and inner limit, respectively.
+The upper and lower limit are sometimes called the outer and inner limit, respectively, and the notations $\kurouter$ and $\kurinner$ are typically meant to evoke ``limit superior'' and ``limit inferior'', respectively.

-In order to define topologies compatible with these notions, we consider the Kuratowski upper and lower limits for more general nets of closed sets.
+We can also consider Kuratowski upper and lower limits of more general nets of closed sets.
 That is, for any net of closed sets $\{C_{\alpha}\}_{\alpha\in A}$, define